When Max Kepler hit rock bottom, the Twins kept faith — and were rewarded

 He's also a rare athlete — tall, lean and powerful, seemingly talented enough to be called a five-tool player, meaning he can hit for average, hit for power, throw, run and field.

-For some unknown reason, Kepler performed like a below-average corner outfielder, offensively, from the beginning of the 2021 season through June 9, 2023.
+For some unknown reason, Kepler performed like a below-average corner outfielder, offensively, from the beginning of the 2021 season through June 9, 2023, when he was hitting .188.

 Falvey made the right call on Kepler, who will be blanketing right field and batting in the middle of the lineup when the Twins return to the playoffs next week.